djalbat/occam-lexers/README.md

 The Gallina lexer treats comments differently, with a slightly different syntax...

     (* ... *)

-...and allows comments to be nested.
+...and for allows comments to be nested.
 It will not add end of line tokens nor look for include directives.
-Also, it cannot at this stage be considered a faithful rendering of the Gallina specification.
+It cannot at this stage be considered a faithful rendering of the Gallina specification.
 There is more work to do.

 ## Compiling from source